 Product risk represents the dissatisfaction of customers with the company's product.
-In the case of a café, it is necessary to bear in mind the quality of the coffee, refreshments and cycling merchandise.
+In the case of a café, it is necessary to bear in mind the quality of the coffee, refreshments, products, and the quality of the bicycle service.
 To avoid any obstacles, cooperation with reliable suppliers is a possible solution.
 Moreover, it is essential to perceive the reviews of the customers to eliminate the shortcomings.